 Food web data

 We extracted predator-prey interactions among terrestrial vertebrates (mammals, birds, amphibians and reptiles) from four well-resolved food webs (Table 1, Figure 1): the European food web of tetrapods (Maiorano et al., 2020), the Pyrenees vertebrate food web (Lurgi et al., 2012), the Northern Québec and Labrador food web (Berteaux et al., 2018), and the Serengeti food web (de Visser et al., 2011).
-All four food webs were compiled from literature review and completed by expert knowledge.
+All four food webs were compiled from literature reviews and completed with expert knowledge.
 The four food webs document the predator-prey interactions between all known terrestrial vertebrates in their respective geographical region.
 Trophic interaction is defined as a binary variable where 0 represents the absence and 1 the presence of a predator-prey interaction between two species.
 Since all food webs document potential interactions (i.e., the predator could feed on the prey species), and use expert knowledge to define these trophic relations, we assume that they are less sensitive to incomplete sampling than observation-based food webs (i.e., interactions and non-interactions are similarly uncertain).
 Nodes in the original Serengeti food web represent trophic groups including one or more vertebrate species.
 In this study, we assumed that species within a trophic group share the same predator and prey species.
 Thus, we can expect more false positives (i.e., non-interactions documented as interactions) in the Serengeti than in the other three food webs.
 Food webs are fully described in Appendix S1.

-The species composition of the four food webs are different (Table 1).
+The species composition of the four food webs is different (Table 1).
 There are no amphibians or reptiles in Northern Québec and Labrador; the Pyrenees food web is dominated by birds (67%) and mammals (23%), with very few reptiles (8%); the European food web has a comparable number of reptiles (21%) and mammals (25%), and almost half (46%) of the Serengeti food web are mammals.
-The Europe, Pyrenees, and Northern Québec and Labrador food webs all have comparable mean trophic levels (between 1.24 and 1.3) and connectance (between 0.02 and 0.05) compared to the Serengeti food web (mean trophic level: 1.61; connectance: 0.12).
-Here, the first trophic level (i.e., basal species) are defined as species not feeding on any other terrestrial vertebrates.
-In Europe, the Pyrenees and Northern Québec and Labrador most species are basal species (e.g., insectivores, herbivores, piscivores), whereas many more species feed on terrestrial vertebrates (non-basal species) in the Serengeti.
+The Europe, Pyrenees, and Northern Québec and Labrador food webs all have comparable mean trophic levels (between 1.24 and 1.3) and connectance (between 0.02 and 0.05) but the Serengeti differed (mean trophic level: 1.61; connectance: 0.12).
+Here, the first trophic level (i.e., basal species) is defined as species not feeding on any other terrestrial vertebrates.
+In Europe, the Pyrenees, and Northern Québec and Labrador most species are basal species (e.g., insectivores, herbivores, piscivores), whereas many more species feed on terrestrial vertebrates (non-basal species) in the Serengeti.

 Trait data